DarkMasquerader/Data-Analysis-Project-1/README (1).md

-# An Analysis: What is the recipe of a successful video game on PC?
+# An Analysis: What Type of Game Has the Highest Chance of Success in 2024?
 <!--
 Badges: https://shields.io/
 GitHub: https://github.com/semasuka/credit-card-approval-prediction-classification?tab=readme-ov-file